tbocek/tomtp/Readme.md

 Second Layer Payload Decryption:

-1. Generate the same deterministic nonce by XORing the decrypted sequence number with the shared secret
+1. Generate the same deterministic nonce with the sequence number. (sender - 0-6 bytes, recipient 6-12 bytes)
 1. Use standard ChaCha20-Poly1305 with this nonce and shared secret
 1. Include the header/crypto data as additional authenticated data (AAD)
 1. Decrypt and authenticate the first layer ciphertext